Bronwyn Law-Viljoen

-Bronwyn Law-Viljoen is a South African writer, editor, publisher and professor.
-She is the co-founder of the publisher Fourthwall Books and owns a bookstore called Edition.
-She acts as the primary editor for works on law and history of South Africa and the architecture and building process of its constitutional court structures, along with artistic book publications of the work of William Kentridge.
-She has also published her own novel called The Printmaker.
+Bronwyn Law-Viljoen is a South African writer, editor, publisher and lecturer.
+She has a doctorate in Literature from New York University and a doctorate in Creative Writing from the University of the Witwatersrand, where she was Associate Professor and Head of the Department of Creative Writing for 12 years.
+She is now Associate Professor of Creative Writing at Adelaide University.
+She is co-founder and editor of Fourthwall Books and a former editor of Art South Africa magazine.
+She has published two novels, several short stories, and essays on art, literature and photography in journals, books and magazines.

 Education

 Law-Viljoen has an MA degree (1994) from Rhodes University in South Africa, a PhD in Literature (2003) from New York University and a PhD in Creative Writing (2017) from the University of the Witwatersrand in Johannesburg, South Africa.

 Career

 Author

 Law-Viljoen's first novel, The Printmaker, was published in 2016 (Umuzi/Penguin Random House).
-It was shortlisted for the premier fiction prize in South Africa for the Sunday Times Barry Ronge Fiction Award, and won the 2018 English Academy of South Africa Olive Schreiner Prize.
+It was shortlisted for the premier fiction prize in South Africa, the Sunday Times Barry Ronge Fiction Award, and won the 2018 English Academy of South Africa Olive Schreiner Prize.
 It appeared in French in 2019 (Editions Zoé).
+It was published in German with Akono Verlag in 2021.
+Her second novel, Notes on Falling was published by Umuzi/Penguin-Random House in 2022.
+She has also published short stories, and essays on art, literature and photography in journals, books and magazines.